 The initial investigations which can be performed include culture and staining of body fluids and exudates with Papanicolaou or Grocott’s methenamine silver stains which demonstrate the presence of spherules.

-Tube precipitin (TP) assay, complement fixation assays and enzyme-linked immunosorbant assay (ELISA) are also used.
-TP assay is very specific for coccidiomycosis while ELISA is more sensitive and is therefore used as a screening tool.
+Tube precipitin (TP) assay, complement fixation assays and enzyme-linked immunosorbent assay (ELISA) are also used.
+TP assay is very specific for coccidiomycosis, while ELISA is more sensitive and is therefore used as a screening tool.

-Follow-up visits on regular basis are required.
-These are to monitor the adverse effects of antifungal treatment and the response to therapy after every 1-3 months, to be continued for a period of 1-2 years or until the resolution of the disease.
+Follow-up visits on a regular basis are required.
+These are to monitor the adverse effects of antifungal treatment and the response to therapy after every 1 – 3 months, to be continued for a period of 1 – 2 years, or until the resolution of the disease.